 Feature-by-feature

-Gixen Free: free, with ads, a 60-second login delay, and a few snipes per week.
-Gixen Paid: $2.95/month, unlimited snipes with redundant servers, but still requires your eBay password.
-Zero Hour Free: 1 active snipe at a time with unlimited completed history.
+Gixen Free: free, capped at 4 winning snipes per month, ad-supported dashboard, single-server reliability, and Gixen still wants your eBay password to use it.
+Gixen Mirror (paid): $2.95/month, unlimited snipes with two-server fault-tolerance, still requires your eBay password.
+Zero Hour Free: 1 active snipe at a time, unlimited monthly wins, no ads, no signup, no eBay password.
 Zero Hour Pro Monthly: $2.95/month.
-Zero Hour Pro Lifetime: $49 once. $2.95/month matches Gixen's paid tier exactly.
-The lifetime plan is the clear winner past 17 months, and Gixen has no lifetime option at all.
+Zero Hour Pro Lifetime: $49 once. $2.95/month matches Gixen's paid tier exactly, but Zero Hour's free tier is the only one with no monthly win ceiling.
+The lifetime plan is the clear winner past 17 months ($2.95 x 17 = $50.15 in Gixen subscription fees vs $49 once on Zero Hour).
+Gixen has no lifetime option at all.

 Reliability

 Gixen claims roughly 95 to 98% reliability depending on plan.
-Zero Hour targets the same window, closer to 99.5% under typical conditions (Chrome running, computer awake, eBay session valid).
-The failure modes differ: Gixen's is server outages; Zero Hour's is the user accidentally closing Chrome.
+Zero Hour targets the same window, closer to 99.5% under typical conditions (browser running, computer awake, eBay session valid).
+The failure modes differ: Gixen's is server outages; Zero Hour's is the browser being closed at the wrong moment.

 UI